Martyrs' Day (Panama)

-Martyrs' Day (Día de los Mártires) is a Panamanian day of national mourning which commemorates the January 9, 1964 anti-American riots over sovereignty of the Panama Canal Zone.
-The riot started after a Panamanian flag was torn and students were killed during a conflict with Canal Zone Police officers and Canal Zone residents.
+Martyrs' Day (Día de los Mártires) is a Panamanian day of national mourning which commemorates the January 9, 1964 protests over the sovereignty of the Panama Canal Zone.
+The protest started after a Panamanian flag was torn and students were killed during a conflict with Canal Zone Police officers and Canal Zone residents.
 It is also known as the Flag Incident or Flag Protests.

 U.S. Army units became involved in suppressing the violence after Canal Zone police were overwhelmed, and after three days of fighting, about 22 Panamanians and four U.S. soldiers were killed.
 The incident is considered to be a significant factor in the U.S. decision to transfer control of the Canal Zone to Panama through the 1977 Torrijos–Carter Treaties.

 Background

 After Panama gained independence from Colombia in 1903, with the assistance of the U.S., there was resentment amongst some Panamanians as a result of the Hay–Bunau-Varilla Treaty, which ceded control of the Panama Canal Zone to the U.S. "in perpetuity" in exchange for a 10 million dollar initial payment and yearly 250 thousand dollar payments thereafter.
 In addition, the United States Government purchased title to all the lands in the Canal Zone from the private owners.
 The Canal Zone, primarily consisting of the Panama Canal, was a strip of land running from the Pacific Ocean to the Caribbean and had its own police, schools, ports and post offices.
 The Canal Zone became U.S. territory (de facto if not de jure).
 According to Stephen Bosworth, the American Principal Officer in Colon, "there were several thousand families in the Canal Zone.
 Many of them had been there for two and three generations.
 They operated, administered, and maintained the Canal, which at that point was a very important waterway.
 Many of them had become very inward looking, very chauvinistic, and did not like Panamanians or Panama.
 Many of them had lived in this ten-mile wide strip of land for nearly their whole lives and had never set foot in the Republic of Panama.
 Anything the U.S. gave up with regard to sovereignty over the Canal Zone was a loss to them.
 They were American colonials.
 In fact, they were in this little American enclave, very well paid, lived very well, very generous fringe benefits and they recognized that as the Panamanians took control of the Canal that they would lose."
 This group was commonly referred to as Zonians.